WangZesen/DD2476-Project/README.md

 ### 1 Craw the raw data without images

-Use crawler.py to craw data from Craigslist website, totally 35 classes (~80,000 products)
+Use crawler.py to craw data from Craigslist website, totally 35 classes (~80,000 products) Files will be stored in website/data/ file.
+The raw data tar file is also provided.

-### 2 Craw images with the help of mpi
+### 2 Craw images with the help of mpi for speeding up
 Use crawImages_mpi.py to craw the images and store in local computer.
 The download log is stored in downloadImages.log.
+The data will be stored in website/images/.
+The filtered new data json will be also generated and stored.

 ### 3 Extract CNN features using Resnet (Pytorch)
 Use extractFeatureFinal.py.
 The features are stored [here](https://drive.google.com/file/d/1vHil721YsCCNFH7s7qPFcFGmmbvflCpk/view?usp=sharing).
 Put the file ***totalRes18feat.txt*** under website/